 Nurse will look for BCG scar.
-If no scar, appointment arranged for Mantoux or Quantiferon test (to check Tuberculosis status) followed by BCG vaccination.
+If no scar, either a Mantoux skin test or an IGRA blood test will be arranged (to check tuberculosis status) followed by BCG vaccination.

-Midwifery and child nursing students will also have a pertussis (whooping cough) vaccination.
+Midwifery and child nursing students will also have a Pertussis (whooping cough) vaccination.